ksurct/avc-2023/README.md

 #### Robot Dir:
 - has files for running the robot and calculating algorithms
-- e

 #### teeny Dir:
-code for the micro controller and sensors
+- code for the micro controller and sensors

 #### Solidworks Dir:
 - TODO